Pravendra-Kumar/Server-Monitoring/README.md

-# 🖥️ Server Monitoring App 🚀
+# 🖥️ Server Monitoring 🚀

 Monitor system performance in real-time — including CPU, RAM, Disk, and Network usage — using a clean and powerful Windows Forms interface.
 Built for developers, sysadmins, and power users. 📊